jerhon/honlsoft-v2/blog/2022/2022-02-01-using-github-actions-to-build-docker-images.md

 ## Defining Extra Variables

 When I built this workflow, I was comparing other starter workflows with GitHub and one of the useful things they did was set up variables for common values.
-This is not an every day occurrence for me so referencing these, and the github actions documentation is a must.
+This is not an everyday occurrence for me so referencing these, and the github actions documentation is a must.
 It helps me to build best practices into my workflows, and learn from others as I do it.

 Here's a few great links: